idibidiart/react-native-responsive-grid/README.md

 _The tree nodes are represented by Rows and their children are represented by Columns.
 Tree leaves are Columns that have no Row as a child._

+Note:

+In some cases, as when having a points-sized view followed by a view that needs to take the remaining space, you'll need to use a Col (for vertical layout) and Row (for horizontal layout) with style={{flex: 1}} but such miing of absolute and Flexbox sizing is not fully responsive.

 ### A grid or a tree?

 With this grid, we don't lose any aspect of the Flexbox based responsive grid.
 We simply gain a generalized and consistent way of building responsive UI component trees.